 FireEye’s purpose-built, virtual machine-based technology detects advanced malware by examining network traffic in your corporate environment for unknown data files.
 Then, analyzing these files for malicious behaviors in real-time.
 Umbrella enforces network security policies across any device, anywhere, using our global network.
 We block malicious connections—over Web and non-Web traffic—at the Internet’s DNS layer.
 This stops an attack’s initial malware infection or its subsequent botnet callback.
 By integrating with FireEye’s real-time detection capabilities, Umbrella can automatically validate and globally enforce the local malware intelligence that FireEye gathers on-premises.

-Together, Umbrella and FireEye give you the power to block advanced malware.
+Together, Umbrella and FireEye give you the power to better protect your users with malware prevention.
 In less than a minute, Umbrella reports which specific devices or employees were protected using both Umbrella’s global intelligence and FireEye’s local intelligence.
 Additional security insights and investigative features allow security practitioners to determine whether the attack was targeted and if it is related to other known or advanced threats.